From a diminutive of the given name SIMON (1)

 Denoted a person who hailed from the Székely people: Hungarians who lived in Romania.

-meaning "cart, wagon" in Hungarian.
+meaning "cart, wagon".
 Originally it was applied to wagoners, or simply someone who owned a wagon.

 Derived from Hungarian szil